Card Holder Not Present “Tyre Scam”

 We advise you to read through the rules for conducting these transactions below, provided by Barclays, but you may need to check with your own card processing provider to ensure you comply with any specific rules they have.
 If you have not done everything within your power to ensure the transaction is genuine, you are responsible for the losses.

-Accepting Card Not Present (CNP) transactions by phone
+Accepting Card Holder Not Present (CNP) transactions by phone

 When you accept these payments, you’ll need to get an authorisation and make a note of the following: